 The Vatican Experience: Accessible Vatican Private Tour

-Your Private Accessible Vatican Tour with transfer begins in your hotel (within Rome), where you’ll meet your private guide.
+Your Accessible Vatican Tour, with transfer, begins in your hotel (within Rome), where you’ll meet your private guide.
 They’ll accompany you in a private car, specifically adapted for those with access needs, on the drive to Vatican City.
 Please note that any itinerary can be modified on request, depending on your access requirements and particular interests!

 When you enter the Vatican Museums, the real adventure begins!
 Your expert guide will lead you through the labyrinthine museums toward the highlights, including amazing examples of classical statuary and High Renaissance frescoes.

 See wonderful works by ancient artists and Renaissance oddities like the Gallery of Maps, before you experience the splendor of the Raphael Rooms.
 Admire the marvelous School of Athens before enter the astonishing Sistine Chapel.

 After using an elevator and a wheelchair lift, you’ll go down a ramp with the most famous ceiling in the world above you.
 If you are visiting Rome in a wheelchair, you’ll first go down in an elevator and then a wheelchair lift to access the Sistine Chapel.
 Following that, you’ll glide toward the world’s most famous ceiling on a wheelchair ramp.
 If you have differing access needs, the itinerary of this Rome tour for disabled clientele can easily be modified.

 You’ll experience all the beauty of Michelangelo’s marvelous frescoes – all 12,000ft of them – and learn the tumultuous history of this remarkable Chapel.
 See his wonderful Old Testament scenes, including the fiery Last Judgment – which are even more impressive in real life.

 St. Peter’s Basilica